Grounded-DI/DI-Education/README.md

 ### 🌟 1.
 ScrollLock Safety Mode (Always On)
 > 🧠 *Like a seatbelt for their brain.*
-- No hallucinations, no AI daydreaming.
-- Every output is scroll-anchored, meaning it’s been pre-verified and deterministic.
+- Unmatched accuracy.
+Every answer is logic-verified and auditable.
 - Learners get **real structure**, not random guesses or chatbot fluff.

 ---